5jt/dyalog-cookbook/manuscript/intro.md

 ## What you need to use the Dyalog Cookbook

-* The Dyalog Version 14 Unicode interpreter or later.
+* The Dyalog Version 15.0 Unicode interpreter or later.
 * To know how to use namespaces, classes and instances.
 Much of the utility code in the Cookbook is packaged into classes.
 This is the form in which it is easiest for you to slide the code into your app without name conflicts.
 We recommend you use classes to organise your own code!
 But even if you don't, you need to know at least how to use classes.
 This is a deep subject, but all you need to know is the basics: creating an instance of a class and using its methods and properties, or just using the methods of a static class.
-See <cite>Dyalog Programmer's Reference Guide</cite> for an introduction.
+See _Dyalog Programmer's Reference Guide_ for an introduction.

-* To know how to use SALT, the Simple APL Library Toolkit.
-Just the basics, including editing namespace and class scripts.
-See <cite>Dyalog SALT Reference Guide</cite>.
+## Acknowledgements

+We are deeply grateful for contributions, ideas, comments and outright help from our colleagues, particularly from Gil Athoraya, Morten Kromberg and Nick Nickolov.

+We jealously claim any errors as entirely our own work.

 Stephen Taylor & Kai Jaeger